-Corequisite: RNSG 1327 and 1140 or 1417
+Co-requisite: RNSG 1327 and 1140 or 1417

 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
 The student must pass both RNSG 1327, 1140 and 1161 or 1417 and 1161 concurrently in order to be able to progress to the Level III nursing courses.
-Lab fee: \$68.00.
-Lab fee includes liability insurance premium, drug screening and criminal background checks.
+Lab fee: \$64.00.
+Lab fee includes liability insurance premium, and drug screening.
 Fee is subject to change.